fengxia41103/myblog/content/workspace/openstack/ironic.md

     <figcaption>Ironic Python Agent (IPA) sequence diagram</figcaption>
 </figure>

-With IPA the DHCP, PXE and TFTP configurations become the static for all baremetal nodes, reducing complexity.
-Once running, the Agent sends a heartbeat to the Ironic Conductors with hardware information.
-Then the Conductors can order the Agent to take different actions.
-For example in the case of provisioning an instance, the Conductor sends an HTTP POST to prepare_image with the URL for an Image, and the Agent downloads and writes it to disk itself, keeping the Ironic Conductor out of the data plane for an image download.
-Once the image is written to disk, the Ironic Conductor simply reboots the baremetal node, and it boots from disk, removing a runtime dependency on a DHCP or TFTP server.
+Quoting from the [Rackspace OnMetal blog][32]:

+> With IPA the DHCP, PXE and TFTP configurations become the static for
+> all baremetal nodes, reducing complexity.
+Once running, the Agent
+> sends a heartbeat to the Ironic Conductors with hardware
+> information.
+Then the Conductors can order the Agent to take different
+> actions.
+For example in the case of provisioning an instance, the
+> Conductor sends an HTTP POST to prepare_image with the URL for an
+> Image, and the Agent downloads and writes it to disk itself, keeping
+> the Ironic Conductor out of the data plane for an image download.
+Once
+> the image is written to disk, the Ironic Conductor simply reboots the
+> baremetal node, and it boots from disk, removing a runtime dependency
+> on a DHCP or TFTP server.

 ## Provision process &mdash; Agent
 Source by [devananda github][18].